-The aim of Becky’s PhD is to better describe the development of type 2 diabetes in women with a history of gestational diabetes, and to identify primary care-based approaches that can be used to reduce the risk of developing diabetes in this population.
-This work is therefore being conducted with the view to develop interventions and recommendations, related to both postpartum glucose testing and promotion of a healthy lifestyle.
-Literature reviews and primary research using qualitative and quantitative approaches will be completed.
+Becky’s PhD, funded by the NIHR SPCR, described the development of type 2 diabetes in women with a history of gestational diabetes, and identified primary care-based approaches that can be used to reduce the risk of developing diabetes in this population.
+This work was conducted with the view to develop interventions and recommendations related to both postpartum diabetes screening and promotion of a healthy lifestyle, through literature reviews and primary research using qualitative and quantitative approaches.

-Dennison RA, Fox RA, Ward RJ, Griffin SJ, Usher‐Smith JA.
-Women’s views on screening for type 2 diabetes after gestational diabetes: A systematic review, qualitative synthesis and recommendations for increasing uptake.
-Diabetic Medicine.
-In press.
+Dennison RA, Fox RA, Ward RJ, Griffin SJ, Usher-Smith JA.
+Women’s views on screening for Type 2 diabetes after gestational diabetes: a systematic review, qualitative synthesis and recommendations for increasing uptake.
+Diabet Med.
+2020;37(1):29–43.

-Dennison RA, Ward RJ, Griffin SJ, Usher‐Smith JA.
-Women’s views on lifestyle changes to reduce the risk of developing type 2 diabetes after gestational diabetes: A systematic review, qualitative synthesis and recommendations for practice.
-Diabetic Medicine.
-2019;36(6):702-717.
+Dennison RA, Ward RJ, Griffin SJ, Usher-Smith JA.
+Women’s views on lifestyle changes to reduce the risk of developing Type 2 diabetes after gestational diabetes: a systematic review, qualitative synthesis and recommendations for practice.
+Diabet Med.
+2019;36(6):702–717.

 Dennison RA, Feldman AL Usher-Smith JA, Griffin SJ.
 The association between psychosocial factors and change in lifestyle behaviour following lifestyle advice and information about cardiovascular disease risk.
 BMC Public Health.
 2018;18(1):731.